amem.sh

 - Extracted from PDF metadata as fallback

-The amem-extension is a Chrome MV3 side-panel extension for capturing web pages into your amem knowledge base.
+amem Clipper is the browser-side companion to the native amem CLI — a Chrome MV3 side-panel extension for capturing web pages into your amem knowledge base.
+Positioning and install flow are defined by RFC-001.

 Status